Michelle Obama Reveals The One Food She HATES

-Former First Lady Michelle Obama may be a huge advocate for eating fresh fruits and vegetables, but she recently revealed there's one vegetable she just doesn't like: beets.
+Former First Lady Michelle Obama may be a huge advocate for eating fresh fruits and vegetables, but she recently revealed there's one vegetable she just doesn't like: beetroot.

 In a recent interview with Food & Wine, Obama shared that, while she'll eat just about anything, she's "not a fan" of the root vegetable.
-The fact, as it turns out, isn't exactly a secret — people first picked up on the Obama beet aversion back in 2009, when beets were omitted from the 55 fruits and vegetables planted in the White House garden.
+The fact, as it turns out, isn't exactly a secret — people first picked up on the Obama beetroot aversion back in 2009, when beetroot was omitted from the 55 fruits and vegetables planted in the White House garden.

+Later, in 2012, Obama revealed that neither she nor her husband really liked beetroot.

 Advertisement